Mississippi Fires

 Key Fires:

-Smoke Show Fire: Located in Perry County near New Augusta, within the National Forests in Mississippi, this fire was initially reported on April 13, 2026.
-As of the latest updates over the last 72 hours, it has burned approximately 500 acres and is currently 0% contained.
-The fire has been growing rapidly, primarily fueled by dry vegetation, dead timber, and heavy brush.
-The fuel load in this area is exceptionally high due to debris left behind by previous severe weather events.
-Crews are continuing aggressive containment and mop-up operations to secure the perimeter, though the abundance of dead timber poses a significant risk for flare-ups.
+- Smoke Show Fire: Located near New Augusta in Perry County within the National Forests in Mississippi, this fire has burned 4,896 acres and is currently 0% contained.
+It has been rapidly fueled by dry vegetation, dead timber, and heavy brush.
+The fuel load in this area is exceptionally high due to a significant accumulation of debris left behind by previous severe weather events.
+Firefighters are actively monitoring the perimeter and managing containment lines.

-Air Quality: Smoke from active wildfires, such as the Smoke Show Fire, may impact local air quality in Perry County and surrounding areas.
-Residents in affected areas should remain aware of smoke dispersion and use caution, especially those with respiratory conditions.
+Air Quality: Smoke from the active fires and smoldering debris may impact local air quality, particularly in Perry and Carroll counties.
+Residents in these areas should remain aware of shifting winds and use caution if sensitive to smoke.

 Weather and Wind Warnings